Mason Impacts Students; Students Impact the World

 Mason Impact Projects

 You can choose to complete project that conducts in-depth studies that add to the world's knowledge, creates a new product, and enhances our communities.

 Upon completion of your Mason Impact Project, you'll submit the best representation of your project to the Office of Undergraduate Education.
-At graduation, you'll receive a notation on your transcript containing your project title.
+At graduation, you'll receive a notation on your transcript containing the title of your project.

 Students must submit projects to the student submissions page.

 For more information, contact the Undergraduate Education Office.